kapilkamble/shubyog/src/data/hero/index.md

 title: 'Yoga teacher and Meditation instructor'
 subtitle: 'Shubhangi'
 content: 'Hello,
 Let me introduce myself.
-My name is shubhangi, a certified Yoga teacher, Meditation Instructor and Reiki healer.
-I have been practising yoga for more than 9 year and conducting online Yoga and meditation classes.
+My name is Shubhangi, a certified Yoga teacher, Meditation Instructor and Reiki healer.
+I have been practising Yoga for more than 9 years and conducting online Yoga and Meditation classes.
 I live in Sydney and I conduct personal classes here.
 I provide customised meditation packages and take online Yoga classes around the world.'
 linkTo: '/contact/'
 linkText: 'Contact me'
 ---